tsackton/taelgar/Character Creation Guide.md

 - Determine ability scores.
 We use point buy or standard array (player's choice).
 - Pick a species (see the Species section, below)
 - Choose a class.
 Generally any published class or subclass from any sourcebook is fine, excluding partnered content (Critical Role and Magic: The Gathering books).
 We use D&D Beyond for character sheets; you should have an invitation to a campaign with content sharing.
 Ask if this isn't working for you.
 - Pick a background.
 We use the [Character Origins UA (pdf)](https://media.dndbeyond.com/compendium-images/one-dnd/character-origins/CSWCVV0M4B6vX6E1/UA2022-CharacterOrigins.pdf) for backgrounds.
 The ability score increases in your background replace the ability score increases granted by your species.
 We modify these backgrounds to allow a choice of two tool proficiencies, two languages, or one of each.
+This currently requires homebrew on D&D Beyond; ask if you need something created for you.
 - Pick languages (see the Languages section, below)

 You can review the [[Player's Guide]], with lore notes, and the living document of [house rules](https://docs.google.com/document/d/1l2cPIqR7gkvSppYeM6ZBl7Mbf-Sd6qhRyW4HNuwnxfU/edit) as well.